DataDog/documentation/content/en/tracing/trace_retention_and_ingestion/_index.md

 ### Traces dropped before ingestion

-If you have not set the environment variable configuration `DD_TRACE_SAMPLE_RATE=1.0` for Tracing without Limits and
+You won't get 100% trace ingestion if you have not set the environment variable configuration `DD_TRACE_SAMPLE_RATE=1.0` for Tracing without Limits, and:
-- your applications generate above 50 traces per second
+- your applications generate above 50 traces per second;
-- your applications send intermittent traffic loads
+- your applications send intermittent traffic loads; or
-- your applications traces are large in size or otherwise have complicated trace payloads
+- your applications traces are large in size or otherwise have complicated trace payloads.

-This may make them not always send 100% of your traces to Datadog.
-In this case, some traces will be dropped en route to Datadog.
-These traces will be dropped in the Datadog Agent, *after* stats are computed, so that metrics calculated will be based on 100% of your traces.
+In this case, some traces will be dropped by the Datadog Agent *after* stats are computed, so that metrics calculated will be based on 100% of your traces.

-In case you are seeing ingestion rates below 100% within Datadog and would like to send all your traces, our recommendation is to enable Tracing without Limits.
-If you have any questions, feel free to reach out to our [support team][5].
+If you are seeing ingestion rates below 100% within Datadog and would like to send all your traces, enable Tracing without Limits by setting the environment variable as described above.
+If you have questions, contact our [support team][5].

 {{< img src="tracing/trace_indexing_and_ingestion/VisualIndicator.png" style="width:100%;" alt="Root services not sending 100% of traces" >}}

 ## App Analytics to Tracing Without Limits

-Prior to October 20, 2020, Datadog offered App Analytics to index spans for performing analytics.
+Before October 20, 2020, Datadog offered App Analytics to index spans for performing analytics.
 While this is no longer the recommended setup configuration and is not needed to use [Trace Search and Analytics][6], the legacy instructions are available within the [App Analytics][7] setup page.

 All existing App Analytics filters have been automatically transitioned to Retention Filters.
 You can continue to use the unchanged filters or modify them as needed.
 Transitioned filters are marked with an *i* representing Legacy App Analytics Filters.